top of page

 The Healing Came Years Later

 For a long time, I carried that hurt without realizing it.
-I moved forward with life - traveled, built a career, started helping others heal - but that experience lived quietly in the background, unresolved.
+I moved forward with life—traveled, built a career, and started helping others heal—but that experience lived quietly in the background, unresolved.

-Then, years later, while working with college-aged clients who reminded me so much of my younger self, those old feelings bubbled back up.
+Years later, while working with college-aged clients who reminded me of my younger self, those old feelings bubbled back up.
 I realized I had never really processed what happened.
-So I did something that scared me: I reached out to one of my former roommates.
+So, I did something that scared me: I reached out to one of my former roommates.

 Here's what I wrote: